Covrigaru/dotnetcore-build-jenkins/README.md

 * Psss!
 Skip the start-up window - you have the required plug-ins installed already!

 ## Why NginX?
-* Jenkins is not as easy to configure to use https: https://wiki.jenkins-ci.org/display/JENKINS/Starting+and+Accessing+Jenkins that's why nginx was used to encrypt access
+* Jenkins is not as easy to configure to use encryption: https://wiki.jenkins-ci.org/display/JENKINS/Starting+and+Accessing+Jenkins
-* NginX reverse proxy is somewhat easier to setup than to configure ssl on jenkins
+* NginX reverse proxy is somewhat easier to setup and to encrypt traffic to Jenkins
 * See [nginx.sh](https://github.com/vkhazin/dotnetcore-build-jenkins/blob/master/nginx.sh) for details

 # Dynamic Dns (optional)